-Hormonal changes create greater risk for gum health issues
+Hormonal changes create a greater risk for gum health issues

 Girls going through puberty have many changes to deal with in a short amount of time.
 One of these changes includes oral health care.
 During puberty girls may experience swollen gums that appear deep red or sensitive.
 These symptoms closely match those of gingivitis, but will eventually subside once the girl’s estrogen and progesterone levels have reached a balance.
 These symptoms may also reappear right before a menstrual cycle and again subside once the period has started.